-The shape and size of the avulsed fracture varies according to which ligaments are responsible.
+The shape and size of the avulsed fracture vary according to which ligaments are responsible.

-The avulsion fracture is usually small, less the 1 cm is size, and involves the styloid process of the fibula.
+The avulsion fracture is usually small, less than 1 cm in size, and involves the styloid process of the fibula.
 It is displaced superiorly and medially.
 Occasionally the fracture may be larger and extends to involve the lateral aspect of the proximal fibula.

 Slight internal rotation AP films are usually best to radiographically demonstrate this injury 3.

 MRI is able to delineate the soft tissue component of the injury as well as to evaluate associated injuries which are common.
 Associated findings include 2: